Cisco Snort

 Collection: The packet sniffer collects raw binary data from the wire.
 Generally, this is accomplished by switching the selected network interface into promiscuous mode.
 In this mode, the network card can listen to all traffic on a network segment, not only the traffic addressed.

-Conversion: The captured binary data is converted into a readable form.
-This is as far as most developed command line packet sniffers can go.
-The network data can be interpreted fundamentally at this point, leaving most of the analysis to the end user.
+Conversion: The captured binary data is converted into readable form.
+This is as far as most developed command-line packet sniffers can go.
+At this point, the network data can be interpreted fundamentally, leaving most of the analysis to the end user.

 Analysis: Finally, the packet sniffer analyzes the captured and converted data.
 The sniffer verifies the protocol of the captured network data based on the information extracted and begins its analysis of that protocol’s distinguishing features.